kateuj/kate-brush-portfolio/README.md

 ## Testing during Development

-* Throughout the process of making this website, I tested my code and CSS alot using the preview window extension within VS Code, as well as within a chrome browser.
+* Throughout the process of making this website, I tested my code and CSS a lot using the preview window extension within VS Code, as well as within a chrome browser.
 With chrome browser I could Chrome Developer Tools to test responsiveness as well as troubleshoot any spacing issues or bugs.
 * I would also consistently commit and push work to Github to then view live site and check responsiveness on my mobile and tablet devices, as well as passing onto friends and family to test on their devices.
 * I have also tested my site in the main browsers available, which include: